How to select an objective function using information theory: Conclusions

 \section{Conclusions}

-Many Earth science models are multi-purpose, so they are difficult or impossible to evaluate except in terms of general utility or information.
+Many Earth science models are multi-purpose, so they are difficult or impossible to evaluate except in terms of general utility and information.
 In these situations, the information-theoretic paradigm is a natural choice.
-Even when there is a specific utility, information theory can help maximize information about a particular decision problem.
-Otherwise, we do not advocate for exclusively using one objective or paradigm over another---the choice varies from problem to problem--- only that benchmarking objectives, and applying information theory in general, will yield models with less uncertainty.
+Even when there is a specific utility, information theory can help to maximize information about it.
+We do not advocate for one objective or another---the choice varies from problem to problem--- only that selecting objectives based on information theory will yield models with less uncertainty, and we demonstrate one classical approach to doing so.
+Despite being somewhat pedagogical, our demonstration provides intuition as to why this choice matters in several contexts including model selection and evaluation, optimization, uncertainty quantification, and data compression.
+It seems reasonable to conclude that such a broad theory might indeed bring a paradigm shift for Earth science \cite{Kumar_2020}.

-This paper demonstrates the ``classical'' information-theoretic framework for selecting models or objective functions.
-Despite being primarily pedagogical, our demonstration makes an important point: simple changes to the objective function can have a large effect on how we measure model performance, which is key to many problems including model selection (benchmarking), optimization, uncertainty quantification, and compression (data storage).
-If that claim is borne out in practice, as it has in computer science and other fields like ecology \cite{Burnham_2002_MMI2}, it would indeed be a paradigm shift in Earth science \cite<>{Kumar_2020}.